45 Rocket Engines

 In high-efficiency systems, the energy is not stored in the propellant but is generated by an onboard system.
 Therefore, the energy conversion rate is not proportional to the propellant flow rate but is limited by the power supply system’s capability.
 For example, solar panels or a nuclear source can generate electrical or thermal power.
 Considering the energy supply rate (power) to the propellant to be fixed, a lower propellant flow rate will give higher efficiency but at a lower thrust, which is insufficient for use as a launch vehicle.
 High-efficiency systems are then used for long-duration missions to deep space or to raise the orbits of satellites.

 In each case, this propulsion system does not have to oppose gravity directly (that is, to “lift” the spacecraft).
-However, it increases its velocity gradually once the spacecraft is already in space.
-The most straightforward system heats the propellant gas, which expands to high speed through a nozzle.
+However, it increases its velocity gradually once the spacecraft is in space.
+The most straightforward system heats the propellant gas, which expands rapidly through a nozzle.
 A solar thermal system collects and focuses the sun’s rays onto the propellant flow path.
 A thermal electric system heats the gas with a resistive element or an electric arc.
 In other systems, electrical power is used to ionize the propellant gas and produce an electric and/or magnetic field, after which the charged particles are accelerated.
 Several configurations exist for such systems, including ion thrusters, Hall effect thrusters, and magnetoplasmadynamic thrusters.

 Electric rocket engines, such as ion thrusters or Hall effect thrusters, are becoming increasingly attractive for use on spacecraft.
 These engines cannot produce much thrust but are highly efficient and maintain thrust production for long periods, making them well-suited for deep space missions.